Commission on Ministry

 Mission: Read, review and evaluate General Ordination Examinations for persons seeking priesthood; develop, administer, review and evaluate written and oral exams for persons seeking the diaconate and for clergy ordained by bishops of churches in the historic succession but not in communion with this church; recommend and oversee any remedial work required for candidates to demonstrate proficiency in the areas required by the canons of the Church; provide advice and counsel to the Bishop on matters related to GOEs and related examinations; serve as a resource on theological education for the Diocese.

-The board conducts most of its work electronically and meets in person once or twice a year.
+The board conducts most of its work electronically.

 Chair: The Rev. Dr. Craig Phillips; St. Peter’s, Arlington